Skip to main content

 • Not asking whether the case should be screened for FE, PD, and SFCG, not just one program.

-• Ignoring mail from DWSS, ADSD, or the health plan.
+• Ignoring mail from DWSS, ADSD, the Medicaid fiscal agent, or the health plan.

 Best options by need